hyperledger/indy-plenum/docs/source/transaction_author_agreement.md

 - In order to update Transaction Author Agreement `TRANSACTION_AUTHOR_AGREEMENT` transaction should be sent, containing new version and new text of agreement.
 This makes it possible to use new Transaction Author Agreement, but doesn't disable previous one automatically.

-- In order to retire previous Transaction Author Agreement `TRANSACTION_AUTHOR_AGREEMENT` transaction should be sent, containing old version and retirement timestamp, which can be in future.
+- Old Transaction Author Agreements should be explicitely retired (see next section)

 #### Disabling Transaction Author Agreement